| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 Special Topic: Tribulation

 ▣ "is finished" This is an AORIST PASSIVE INDICATIVE of teleō to finish or fulfill.
 The coming wrath of God is viewed as already fulfilled, PROPHETIC AORIST.
 The bowls are a complete and final judgment on incalcitrant Jewish unbelief!
-There is no more hope of repentance and faith, only judgment and isolation for Jerusalem!
+There is no more hope of repentance and faith, only judgment and isolation for Jerusalem and the temple.

 It is theologically possible that the sequence of the seals, trumpets, and bowls was a way of showing God's judicial patience with fallen mankind, but in the end, His total judgment, removal, and isolation of evil is justified!
-Hell is the only option left.
+Judgment, isolation, and removal are the only options left.

 Special Topic: Eternal Punishment